-There is only one way for the device to enter the IDLE2 Mode and that is to execute the "HALT" instruction in the application program with the FHIDEN bit in the SCC register equal to "1" and the FSIDEN bit in the SCC register equal to "0".
+There is only one way for the devices to enter the IDLE2 Mode and that is to execute the "HALT" instruction in the application program with the FHIDEN bit in the SCC register equal to "1" and the FSIDEN bit in the SCC register equal to "0".
 When this instruction is executed under the conditions described above, the following will occur:

-- The f_H clock will be on but the f{SUB} clock will be off and the application program will stop at the "HALT" instruction. - The Data Memory contents and registers will maintain their present condition. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag, PDF, will be set and the Watchdog time-out flag, TO, will be cleared. - The WDT will be cleared and resume counting if the WDT function is enabled.
+- The f_H clock will be on but the f{SUB} clock will be off and the application program will stop at the "HALT" instruction. - The Data Memory contents and registers will maintain their present condition. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag PDF will be set, and WDT timeout flag TO will be cleared. - The WDT will be cleared and resume counting if the WDT function is enabled.
 If the WDT function is disabled, the WDT will be cleared and then stopped.